Skip to main content

 ak up --mode dev

-ak deploy -m ./autokitteh.yaml -d .
+$ ak deploy --manifest ./autokitteh.yaml

-Now you can run the workflow:
+Now you can run the workflow by making an HTTP request to the webhook:

-curl -i -X POST -d '{"user": "joe", "event": "login"}' http://localhost:9980/http/py_simple/
+curl -i -X POST -d '{"user": "joe", "event": "login"}' http://localhost:9980/webhooks/01jv3wxp10esctj7b0c085enfy

-Use the session log command to view:
+Use the session prints command to view:

-ak session log --prints-only
+ak session prints py_simple

 Overview